Shashank-Aditya/Dot-files/README.md

 It will automatically install all dependencies, copies all config files, runs systemd commands for starting services, changes shell to zsh, applies tweaks to system and so much more!

 # License
 This is Licensed Under GPL3.
-You're free to use this as you see fit.
+You're free to use this as you see fit (IDC 🙂)